-JMM Special Issue Call for Papers – Deadline for submissions 1 July 2017
+JMM Special Issue Call for Papers – The deadline for submissions has now passed

 Consumption, Marketing, and Taboo

 - Guest Editor: Gretchen Larsen, Durham University, UK